 Whitehead said this battery of tests will determine what areas may continue to need remediation, what areas can be deemed free of Chevron oil and where it makes sense to continue any cleanup.

-The first spill, caused June 11, 2010 during a summer thunderstorm, happened after wind knocked a tree into a power line, sending an arc of electricity down a fence post into Chevron's pipe buried 3 feet down.
+The first spill, caused June 11, 2010 during a summer thunderstorm, happened after wind knocked a tree into a power line, sending an arc of electricity down a fence post into Chevron's pipe buried 3 feet down.7 comments on this story

 The arc left a quarter-sized hole in the pipe, allowing 33,000 gallons of oil — or 800 barrels — to escape into the surrounding soil and into Red Butte Creek.
 The spill went undetected until the next morning.
 Federal authorities investigated Chevron's culpability in the incident — and while the pipeline's failure was chalked up to a freak accident — regulators said the oil company needed better leak detection safeguards in place.
 Chevron was fined $423,600 as a result.